【Report】The 22nd National University Consortium Research Exchange Forum

 On the second day of the forum, four subcommittees were held on various themes related to universities and consortiums, and practical case reports and exchanges of opinions with participants were held.

-“Co-creation of learning and growth in high school and university in the future
+“Co-creation of learning and growth in high schools and universities in the future

 (University Consortium Kyoto)